How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 However, looking across the data, I can still make three important observations…

-And thirdly, although the data sets are too small to say definitively which niches are the best paying, it is worth noting that the highest earning bloggers all seem to be concentrated in just a few niches…
+The second is that, although the data sets are too small to say definitively which niches are the best paying, it is worth noting that the highest earning bloggers all seem to be concentrated in just a few niches…

 These are the only niches represented in the survey that included bloggers earning $1,000 or more per month: